arno12/arno12.github.io/data.md

 The collection of posts below were written in [R Markdown](https://rmarkdown.rstudio.com/)

 {% for post in site.posts %}
-    {% if post.category contains "rmarkdown" %}
+    {% if post.category contains "data" %}

 <h2 class="post-title">
 <a href="{{ post.url }}">{{ post.title }}</a>